Maurie Mulheron gives us all an insight into the effects that Local Schools, Local Decisions has had on education in NSW. . .

 When LSLD was announced in March 2012, it was marketed as an education policy.
 This was the first of many falsehoods promulgated by the Government.
 There was no mention of the Boston Consulting Group report of 2010; no mention of the Price Waterhouse Coopers report; and no mention of the NSW Commission of Audit Reports of 2012 either.
 Nor did the Government ever reveal the real purpose of the 47 schools trial.

 In reality, LSLD was always going to be about expenditure and the efficiency savings that could be secured, “There is considerable scope in NSW to reallocate expenditure in education and training to improve outcomes, through greater devolution of resource allocation decisions to principals and TAFE Institute Directors.
-This can occur within existing expenditure budgets.”xvi It is worth noting that the findings of the BCG report regarding the savings that could be accrued through devolution were referenced in the 2012 NSW Commission of Audit report.
+This can occur within existing expenditure budgets.”xvii It is worth noting that the findings of the BCG report regarding the savings that could be accrued through devolution were referenced in the 2012 NSW Commission of Audit report.

 So, what did the NSW Commission of Audit’s recommended ‘reductions at the centre’, a critical feature of Local Schools, Local Decisions, mean in practice?
 It is important to revisit the NSW Treasury’s demand on the Department of Education at the time.

 Savings measures had to be identified by the Department in the 2011-2012 NSW budget to cover the four-year budget period up to 2015-2016.
-These measures were implemented as “general expenses in the education and communities portfolio have still outstripped the growth in government revenue”.xvii
+These measures were implemented as “general expenses in the education and communities portfolio have still outstripped the growth in government revenue”.xviii

 The Department needed to find $201 million in savings from the 2012-2013 budget and $1.7 billion over the four year forward estimates period.
 The measures also included the 2.5 per cent labour expense cap, as detailed in the NSW Public Sector Wages Policy which had been reinforced by changes to the NSW Industrial Relations Act.